sbrks/sf-architecture/README.md

 - Bind map markers to pop-up event listener to display architecture information

 ## Data
-- All data comes from a guide to San Francisco architecture by Susan Cerny
+- The original building information comes from the book "A Guide to San Francisco Architecture" by Susan Cerny
+- I converted the building information and history into salient data points (lat/long, year built, neighborhood) in order to make it GeoJSON friendly

 ## Technologies Used
 - Leaflet.js